 16.2.2.3 Marginal Losses Component Real-Time

-The ISO shall utilize the Marginal Losses Component calculated by the (i) RTD programs in most cases; (ii) by RTC15, for External Transactions; or (iii) during intervals when the conditions specified in Part 16.1 of this Attachment J exist at Proxy Generator Buses, the RTC program, for computing the Marginal Losses Component associated with each Transaction scheduled in the Real-Time Market (or deviations from Transactions scheduled in the Day-Ahead Market).
+The ISO shall utilize the Marginal Losses Component calculated by the (i) RTD programs in most cases; (ii) by RTC15, for External Transactions; or (iii) during intervals when the conditions specified in Part 17.1 of Attachment B of the Services Tariff exist at Proxy Generator Buses, the RTC program, for computing the Marginal Losses Component associated with each Transaction scheduled in the Real-Time Market (or deviations from Transactions scheduled in the Day-Ahead Market).
 The computations will be performed on an RTD-interval basis and aggregated to an hourly total.

 16.2.2.4 Charges